Gardening in Nosara: How to Attract Pollinators to Your Nosara Property

 Scientific Name: Lantana camara

 This herbaceous shrub plays an important role in the ecosystem due to the massive array bees, butterflies, and other pollinators it attracts.
-It is frequently seen growing near Asclepias curassavica (Viborana), where Monarchs are sure to visit.
+It is frequently seen growing near Asclepias curassavica (Viborana), where monarchs are sure to visit.

 Tabacon Nosara Native Plant